ftao1/pdf-renamer/README.md

 - **Directory Mode**: The script creates a backup of all PDF files in the specified directory before renaming them.
 The backup is stored in a subdirectory named `backup_YYYYMMDD_HHMMSS`.
 - **Single File Mode**: The script creates a backup of the single PDF file in the current directory before renaming it.
 The backup is stored in a subdirectory named `backup_YYYYMMDD_HHMMSS`.

 ---

+## Handling Duplicate Filenames on Windows

+On Windows, when you download multiple statements or invoices, they often have duplicate filenames like `statement(1).pdf`, `statement(2).pdf`, etc. This script is designed to handle such cases properly:

+1. **Removes Duplicate Indicators**: The script removes the `(1)`, `(2)`, etc., from the filenames before renaming.
+2. **Preserves Uniqueness**: If multiple files have the same base name (e.g., `statement.pdf`), the script appends a new counter to ensure unique filenames after renaming.

+### Example:
+Suppose you have the following files in a directory:
+- `statement(1).pdf`
+- `statement(2).pdf`

+After running the script, they might be renamed to:
+- `2023-10-25_statement.pdf`
+- `2023-10-25_statement(1).pdf`

+This ensures that the files are organized by date while maintaining unique filenames.

+---